 Smallest of the resort islands.
 Named “Daydream” after his yacht, Paddy Lee Murray stopped here on a world cruise in the 1930’s and went no further!
 After an extensive renovation, Daydream Island has re-opened their doors.
 A great resort to visit with the family.

 Blue Pearl Bay is a beautiful Bay with a great sandy beach and stunning underwater scenery.
-Frequented by many day boats, it can be a busy anchorages until mid/late afternoon when it virtually becomes deserted.
+Frequented by many day boats, it can be a busy anchorage until mid/late afternoon when it virtually becomes deserted.
 The bay has 7 moorings all with a 2hr time limit.
-You can also go for a day visit to the resort (at a cost of $150.00 for 2 people) between the hours of 10am to 3pm..

-Palm Bay Resort located at the southern end of Happy Bay is also a popular option for a last night stopover, they have 4 moorings available (2 inner and 2 outer).
-To use the mooring is $50.00 a night, to use the mooring and resort facilities is $100.00 per night for 2 persons, each additional adult is $15.00 or $10.00 for each additional child (under 12 years).
+Palm Bay Resort located at the southern end of Happy Bay is a beautiful bay for a last night stopover.
+They have 2 moorings available.
+The cost for a mooring is $50.00 a night or $100 for mooring and use of the resort facilities for 2 persons, each additional adult is $15.00.

-Now renamed Koala’s Adventure Island an 18-35’s resort primarily for backpackers.
 You can drop anchor here and explore the walking track which offers 360° views of the surrounding islands.
-The resort itself is closed to non-guests.
+The resort itself is closed.

 Start planning your Whitsunday yacht charter holiday with one of our suggested itineraries.
 Select from a range of 5 to 14 night itineraries departing from Airlie Beach or Hamilton Island.